 Book on: [email protected] or 044-302-5746

 The 5-star Sky Villa Boutique Hotel is situated on a hilltop in Barons View Estate in Plettenberg Bay.
 From this vantage point, it offers an uninterrupted 360-degree view of the Keurbooms River, the Indian Ocean and the Tsitsikamma and Langkloof Mountains.
 It’s gives you the sense that it is encircled by nature even though it’s five minutes away from town and Plettenberg Bay Beach.
 This luxurious 14-room boutique hotel offers the ultimate seaside escape with its light-filled interiors, cutting-edge design and contemporary decor, as well as private terraces that overlook lush indigenous gardens.
-The restaurant, under the direction of Head Chef Rich Rorich, uses hotel-grown herbs and vegetables across its seasonal menus – do try the seafood soup.
+The restaurant uses hotel-grown herbs and vegetables across its seasonal menus – do try the seafood soup and the mussels.
 While the Sky Bar serves us a relaxed finger-food style menu, platters and tapas alongside cocktails.
 And there’s everything you’d expect from a fully-equipped gym and swimming pool with jets to a wine cellar, snooker room, and a state-of-the-art conference facilities – if you really need an excuse to get away.